stevencombs/retrocombs.github.io/_drafts/2021-08-14-itouch-smart-watch.md

 ## Final thoughts and recommendation

+* User experience is not institutive or pleasurable
+* No firmware update out of the box - this worries me about future updates
+* UI is dated
+* Notifications ("Other" can't be modified and constantly shows notifications when using Google Maps; draining the battery)

 ## Join the Fun
 Make sure you <font color="red">SUBSCRIBE</font> to my [YouTube channel](https://www.youtube.com/stevencombs) and subscribe to the [RSS](https://www.stevencombs.com/rss) feed.